 startup, so might reinstall some packages on occasion).

-Install R, following https://cran.r-project.org/
+Install R, following https://cran.r-project.org/.

-On Mac, you will also need to install XQuartz: https://www.xquartz.org/
+On Mac, you will also need to install XQuartz: https://www.xquartz.org/.

-Optionally install ‘Other system utilities’ (see below)
+Optionally install “Other system utilities” (see below).

-Download https://github.com/openvolley/ovscout2/releases/download/v0.1.0/ovscout2-unix-x64.zip and unzip it to a convenient location.
+Download https://github.com/openvolley/ovscout2/releases/latest/download/ovscout2-unix-x64.zip and unzip it to a convenient location.

-Run the ov_scouter
+Run the ov_scouter or ov_scouter_demo

 script.
 The first run will take quite some time, because it will install